briwagner/free-ent-guide/README.md

 ## Backend Data

 The progamming data is provided directly from third-party sources.
 But it relies on a custom backend to protect the API keys for each of the providers.
-That backend is built in Golang and communicates with a Redis caching layer to limit the amount of API queries.
+That backend is built in Golang and communicates with a ~~Redis caching~~ database layer to limit the amount of API queries.

 More information here: https://github.com/briwagner/free-ent-guide-backend